webview/webview/README.md

 If you are a developer of this project then please go to the [development section](#development).

-You will have a working app made with C++ and CMake, but you are encouraged to explore the [available examples][examples].
+You will have a working app, but you are encouraged to explore the [available examples][examples].

 Create the following files in a new directory: